Create a Looker (Google Cloud core) Private Service Connect instance

 --region=REGION

-To access your instance, first follow the instructions for creating a Private Service Connect endpoint within a VPC network that is allowed ingress to your Looker (Google Cloud core) instance, and then follow these guidelines:
+To access your instance from another VPC network, first follow the instructions for creating a Private Service Connect endpoint.
+Make sure that the network is allowed northbound access to your Looker (Google Cloud core) instance and follow these guidelines when creating the endpoint:

 • Don't enable global access.